risaco/flashcard-generator/README.md

 # flashcard-generator
-Advanced JavaScript Application using Cloze Constructors:
+Advanced JavaScript Application using Cloze Constructors

+This a backend application which uses Node.js to generate flashcard questions and answers.
+This application highlights the use of cloze-deletions, external constructor functions, and the node package "inquirer".

-The backend will essentially constitute an API that allows users to create two types of flashcards.
+The backend essentially constitutes an API that allows users to create two types of flashcards:

+### Basic
-Basic flashcards, which have a front ("Who was the first president of the United States?"), and a back ("George Washington").
+Flashcards which have a front ("Who was the first president of the United States?"), and a back ("George Washington").

+### Cloze-Deleted
-Cloze-Deleted flashcards, which present partial text ("... was the first president of the United States."), and the full text when the user requests it ("George Washington was the first president of the United States.")
+Flashcards, which present partial text ("... was the first president of the United States."), and the full text when the user requests it ("George Washington was the first president of the United States.")

-Cloze Deletions
+### About Cloze Deletions

 A cloze deletion is simply a sentence that has had some of its text removed.
 For example, given the sentence: